-The Center is engaged in the formulation of guidelines to facilitate the swift commencement of cultural heritage rescue.
+The Center is engaged in the formulation of guidelines to facilitate the swift commencement of cultural heritage salvage.

-- (1) We organize issues related to cultural heritage disaster prevention in each field. - (2) We deliberate over the necessary guidelines for rescue operations for cultural heritage from each field.
+- I) We organize issues related to cultural heritage disaster prevention in each field. - (2) We formulate disaster prevention guidelines for each type of cultural heritage.